vaishnavprachi98/technical-interviews/algorithms_datastructures/strings/README.md

 ```

 The space and time complexity is O(a * b) where a is the length of string_a and b is the length of string_b.

+## Longest common substring

+Similar to above however a substring has to be continous.

 ## Palindromic DP